 Ransomware can be embedded in malware— malicious software that spreads via an email attachment or a link to a malicious website— or in malicious advertising (“malvertising”), masquerade as browser updates, or exploit vulnerable remote desktop protocols.
 Some strains use macros, which automate certain functions in productivity software like Microsoft Word or Excel.
 An unsuspecting user may download a seemingly harmless document, run the macro, and then fall victim to an attack.

 Why Ransomware Is a Prolific Threat

-The conniving manner in which ransomware is disseminated—click-bait links and download schemes that infect machines—is by itself problematic, but what makes it worse is that there are few remedies once an infection has occurred.
+The conniving way ransomware is disseminated—via click-bait links and download schemes that infect machines—is by itself problematic, but what makes it worse is that there are few remedies once an infection has occurred.

 Victims have three options:

-For many people, especially in a bring-your-own-device (BYOD) environment, some of these files may even be personal documents or family photo albums.
+For many people, especially in a bring-your-own-device (BYOD) environment, forfeiture of data can also mean the permanent loss of personal documents or family photo albums.
 That means ransomware can have emotional and mental impacts on employees as well as on an organization’s systems.

-Not to mention, there’s very little honor among thieves.
+Not to mention, there’s little honor among thieves.
 Paying a ransom won’t necessarily ensure the safety of your files.
 Once cybercriminals know you’re willing to pay, they may come back and ask for a second, higher ransom.
 Or they may decide to steal and sell your data on the dark web to the highest bidder.

-The newest ransomware variants are designed to do just that.
-Research shows that data exfiltration takes place in as many as half of ransomware attacks.
-This new capability has led to a new tactic, double extortion, in an effort to compel victims to pay up.
+In fact, the newest ransomware variants are designed to do just that.
+Research shows that data exfiltration takes place in as many as half of all ransomware attacks.
+This new capability has led to a new tactic aiming to increase the pressure and compel victims to pay up—double extortion.
 Essentially, this means that not only will bad actors lock your data, but they will also threaten to release it to the outside world if the ransom isn’t paid.
-Cybersecurity researchers saw a spike in 2020 in double extortion, which has now been adopted by several cybercriminal rings.

 Even organizations able to avoid payments experience major disruption.
 Last year, ransomware crippled hospital operations (reducing healthcare workers to paper and pens), halted classroom instruction for schools, and was such a huge threat to both the public and private sectors that the Cybersecurity and Infrastructure Security Agency (CISA) launched an education campaign in early 2021 to help organizations reduce their risk.